myakinkii/capic/README.md

 Also as we exec some shell commands (zip/unzip, file operations) you'll need to run on *nix system (or WSL for windows)

-You'll also need to have git and curl installed.
+You'll also need to have git installed.

 As a typical nodejs project, setup/run is trivial:
 ```